Using filters to find records can be a fast alternative to the Advanced search feature.

 How to find your artwork or contact filters

-Options to filter your artworks or contacts will appear on the right-hand side of your database browse screen when clicking on the search box.
+Filter options appear on the right-hand side of your database browse screen after clicking into the search box.

-When 'Filter results' appears, you will be able to search your predefined filters (you can add multiple filters to one search).
+When 'Filter results' appears, you can search with your predefined filters (you can add multiple filters to one search).

 Customise and search using your filter options

-You are able to add new filters, remove unused ones and reorder them to your preference.
+You can add new filters, remove unused ones, and reorder them to your preference.

-To add new filters, scroll to 'Customise', search for your intended filter or use the drop down menu to find it in the list, then click 'Add field'.
-Then, drag them into position.
+To add new filters, scroll to 'Customise', search for your intended filter, or use the drop down menu to find it in the list, then click 'Add field'.
+You can then drag them into position.

 Remove fields from your filter options

-Select the dropdown button besides the field you would like to remove from your filter list and select 'Remove'.
+Select the dropdown button beside the field you would like to remove, and select 'Remove'.